zachaysan/yajl/README.markdown

 always set it up.
 I like flexible, machine and human readable logs.
 I want simplicity and brevity.
 I want to dump JSON in my logs without screwing around, and I want to be able to easily log text.
+I don't want to be constantly setting `progname`.
+I want to be able to override the right things (like progrname) but I also always want UTC and overriding id's is overkill.

 ## TODOs